IvanMartynenko/truecropper/README.md

 ## RealCropper.js

-### A vanilla JavaScript image cropper that's lightweight, awesome, and has absolutely zero dependencies.
+A vanilla JavaScript image cropper that's lightweight, awesome, and has absolutely zero dependencies.

 - Made only with native, delicious vanilla JS
 - Zero dependencies
 - No z-index, make modals easy
 - Work with real image pixel size
 - Supports touch devices
+- Set results in dataset of image

 **[Try it out in the demo →](https://ivanmartynenko.github.io/truecropper/)**